Latina Televisión: Launch and early years

+Growth

 In its beginnings, the signal reached all of Lima, from Huacho to Chincha.
 For this reason, the channel decided to install its own retransmitter, starting with Ica in 1987.
 From there, retransmitters and centers began to be installed throughout the country.
 In 1990, a transponder was acquired on the PanAmSat satellite to broadcast via satellite to the rest of the country.

 Over time, the channel increased in terms of programming, personnel and local productions.
 The channel's programming consisted of contests, comedy and political debates.
 However, due to the lack of studios at the time, these were recorded in various theaters in the city.
 Later, the channel produced its own first fiction series, called Matalaché.
 In 1989, the channel acquired a larger location in a mansion in the Jesús María district to house the new facilities.

-In 1992, a terrorist attack by the Maoist group Shining Path damaged the station's building.
+On June 5, 1992, during the age of terrorism in Peru, a car bomb of the Maoist group Shining Path destroyed a large part of its facilities and led to the death of three of its staff.
+Eventually, its facilities were rebuilt and modernized, creating the studios that are still in operation.

+Rename and local fiction

+Facing the network's growth and national expansion, on October 31, 1993, the channel relaunched itself as Frecuencia Latina (Latin Frequency) in order to be better identified nationwide.
+With this change, the new company arrived, shared by its major shareholder Baruch Ivcher and director Luis Llosa Urquidi with his company Iguana Producciones, to produce national series and telenovelas.
+Due to this arrangement, several programs produced by the channel were broadcast locally, and some of the actors and actresses that took part in them jumped to stardom in Latin American television.